FGMEMBERS/C-17/Docs/Readme-liveries.md

 :airplane:

-You will find a folder called `PNG Graphics` in the models folder. this contains the master liveries in `PNG` format at `4096x4094`.
+You will find a folder called `PNG_Graphics` in the Sources folder. this contains the master liveries in `PNG` format at `4096x4094`.

 Use this `PNG` file to create  further liveries but _DO NOT SAVE OVER IT_.
 When saving your new liveries  use _SAVE AS_ and save your new livery as a compressed  `JPEG` at `1024x1024`.